h1data/convert-weblate-csv/README.md

 #### 2. Deleted Items

-If an entry in existed Weblate CSV is not existed in the original CSV, it will be marked as `[DELETED]` in the `location` column.
+If an existing entry in the Weblate CSV does not exist in the original CSV, it will be marked as `[DELETED]` in the `location` column.
 (this behavior can be omitted by setting `obsolete` option to `false`)

 ``` csv